Lakshay0124/Gramo-Player-cli/README.md

 *your songs will be stored in songs directory

 USAGE:
+1.run music.sh by this command

+            ./music.sh

-1.don't use any extension of song like .mp3 when playing it just type it's name only 2.you can play a song on loop by first clicking second option then typing this command:
+2.don't use any extension of song like .mp3 when playing it just type it's name only 3.you can play a song on loop by first clicking second option then typing this command:

             loop <song name>

   this will play your song on loop

- 3.you can shuffle songs by first clicking second option then typing this command:
+ 4.you can shuffle songs by first clicking second option then typing this command:
             shuffle